rlluis/liferayFragments/README.md

 The first one is a NEWS TICKER that will show a scrolling electronic display of a Collecion defined in Liferay, now also compatible with LXC!.
 You will be able to:

  - Configure the Collection
- - Configure a template to show the items of the collection (WARNING: there's a dependency with [Evan's article template contributor (stop using ServiceLocator) however if you don't have this module (like in LXC) it will still be compatible as in case the module is missing it will call the HEADLESS layer][3]
+ - Configure a template to show the items of the collection (WARNING: there's a dependency with [Evan's article template contributor (stop using ServiceLocator)][3] HOWEVER, if you don't have this module (like in LXC) it will still be compatible as in case the module is missing it will call the HEADLESS layer
  - Define the Text Color of the left part (ej.
 Breaking News:).
 This color will also be applied as a border for the full news ticker and for a dot separing each headline
  - Define the background color of the left part
  - Define the Text Color of the right part (the headlines from the Collection)